Leverett Wing - Executive Director

 He is currently a Government Affairs Specialist at the Metropolitan Area Planning Council (MAPC), the regional planning agency serving the 101 cities and towns of Greater Boston.
 Diego works with internal departments, external stakeholders and municipal leaders to identify and advocate for MAPC's legislative/budget priorities of smart growth, regional collaboration, equity and resilience.

-Lily Tang - Outreach Coordinator
+Lily Tang - Director of Outreach

 Janice Quach - Special Projects Coordinator

-A sophomore at Bentley University Janice Quach is in her fifth year working with the Seminar.
+A Junior at Bentley University Janice Quach is in her fifth year working with the Seminar.
 After joining the Seminar as a student, and then an intern, Janice's responsibilities have included researching a number of our new initiatives, creating graphics for the Seminar and advising on various projects.
 A graduate of Braintree High School, Janice has been a committed member of the AVOYCE and See-Town, programs run by the Asian Community Development Corporation.
 She enjoys traveling and spending quality time with friends.